ortus-boxlang/boxlang-docs/language/classes/final-constructs.md

 ## Final Functions

 Functions within a class can also be declared as `final`.
-Final methods cannot be overridden by sub-components.
+Final methods cannot be overridden by sub-classes.
 Final methods can be used to limit the extent to which sub-classes redefine the behavior of the parent classes.

 ```java
 class BaseUtil{